Green stink bug: Agricultural impact

-The green stink bug is considered to be a pest of economic importance in the United States.
-Crops are considered to be damaged when plant tissue is split by the feeding stylet.
-Most damage is administered by adults; effects can include catfishing (the misshaping of plant tissue, creating rough and corky edges) in peaches, internal warts and stained lint within cotton, green stem syndrome in soybeans and white spongy areas on tomatoes.
+The green stink bug is considered a pest of economic importance in the United States.
+Crops are considered damaged when plant tissue is split by the feeding stylet.
+Adults administer most damage; effects can include catfishing (the misshaping of plant tissue, creating rough and corky edges) in peaches, internal warts and stained lint within cotton, green stem syndrome in soybeans and white spongy areas on tomatoes.
 Any dimples or scars on fruit are most likely administered by nymphs.
-On occasion, the laying of eggs on grapes causes said nymphs to deplete the juices from the growing fruits.
+Occasionally, the laying of eggs on grapes causes said nymphs to deplete the juices from the growing fruits.

 Pest management

 This stink bug species is parasitized by the tachinid fly Trichopoda pennipes and by parasitic wasps.

-The green stink bug uses the pheromone methyl (E,Z,Z)-2,4,6-decatrienoate in its communication system and this may be used to attract the bug away from crop fields.
+The green stink bug uses the pheromone methyl (E,Z,Z)-2,4,6-decatrienoate in its communication system, and this may attract the bug away from crop fields.